DanielElam/SET08103-group-project/use-cases/use-case-Pop count in area.md

 As an employee of the World Health Organisation, I want to produce a report on the population <br>
-of a continent/region/country/district/city so that I can supply governments with guidance on vaccine distribution, and the needs of the given area.
+of a continent/region/country/district/city so that I can supply governments with guidance on <br>
+vaccine distribution, and the needs of the given area.

 ### Scope